All Episodes

 dan friesen

-So whether or not you believe that there was a lie, that's a different conversation, and you may have a different point than what David Kay is coming at this from.
+You know, so whether or not you believe that there was a lie, that's a different conversation, and you may have a different point than what David Kay is coming at this from.

 jordan holmes

-What's fun is, I don't need to talk.
+What's fun is I don't need to talk.

 dan friesen

-In the lead up to the war.
+In the lead up to the war, everybody knows.

 True.

-And I think it would be difficult to blend what conversation you or even I would want to bring into it with discussing where Alex is coming at it from.
+And I think it would be difficult to blend what conversation you or even I would want to bring into it with discussing where Alex is coming at it from because it's completely sort of separate.

 jordan holmes